jameslegg/lvmpy/README.md

 LV Object Creation and Instantination

 lv(lv_name, vg_name)
-  Returns an LV Object if exists, may be used as lv() on it's own if you want to use lv.create(lv_name,vg,size) later.
+  Returns an LV Object if exists, may be used as lv() on its own if you want to use lv.create(lv_name,vg,size) later.

 lv.create(lv_name,vg,size)
   Creates an LV and returns an LV Object connected to the new device.